Sandi: A System for Accountability

+Traditional spam filters operate on a per-message basis and offer limited user agency, whereas \oursystem gives receivers a trust signal for the entire communication channel.
+Unlike traditional spam filters, \oursystem allows senders to view their scores so they can strive to maintain a good reputation, thus incentivizing good behavior.

-\paragraph{Spam filtering} Unlike spam filtering techniques~\cite{ramachandran2007filtering,grier2010spam,esquivel2010effectiveness,chirita2005mailrank,prakash2005fighting,zheleva2008trusting,zhang2009ipgrouprep,guzella2009review,dada2019machine}, in \oursystem our aim is not to block anything, but empower senders by allowing them to append an explicit endorsement to their communications, and empower receivers to hold senders accountable through the reporting system.
+Unlike spam filtering techniques~\cite{ramachandran2007filtering,grier2010spam,esquivel2010effectiveness,chirita2005mailrank,prakash2005fighting,zheleva2008trusting,zhang2009ipgrouprep,guzella2009review,dada2019machine}, the aim of \oursystem is not to block anything, but empower senders by allowing them to append an explicit endorsement to their communications, and empower receivers to hold senders accountable through the reporting system.
 The trust signal \oursystem provides stems from this empowerment for direct action, rather than from an obscure mechanism classifying particular messages as bad.

-Another difference to spam filters is that in \oursystem senders know their standing with the system.
-However, the receivers' view is closer to ``report spam'' buttons common in email client software today. \fi\fi
+That said, \oursystem can complement traditional spam filters, for example, by using the sender's \oursystem score as an additional signal for the spam filter, or by using a spam filter's classification as a trigger for an automated \oursystem report.
+In contrast to spam filters, \oursystem senders know their standing with the system.
+The receivers' view is closer to ``report spam'' buttons common in email client software today.